☑️ Free Shipping in the Netherlands

 • Prizm Snow Torch Iridium.

 With a light transmission of approximately 13-17%, they fall into category 3.
-This means that you are well protected against glare in bright light, while in cloudy conditions you still retain sufficient contrast to clearly see relief and details in the snow.
+This means you are well protected against glare in bright light, while in cloudy conditions you still maintain sufficient contrast to clearly see relief and details in the snow.

 Partly cloudy (category 2)

 Prizm Snow Garnet is suitable for cloudy days.
-The lens has a light transmission of 19%, making it ideal for bright to slightly cloudy conditions.
+The lens has 19% light transmission, making it ideal for bright to partly cloudy conditions.

 Cloudy and bad weather conditions (Category 2)